Remote build

 Prospective snaps need to be open source, as the code will be publicly available, and you’ll need a Launchpad account.

-Build architectures can be defined within a snap’s snapcraft.yaml using the architectures keyword.
-To target all architectures, for example, use the following:
+Platforms can be defined within a snap’s snapcraft.yaml using the platforms keyword.

-If architectures is not defined within snapcraft.yaml, target architectures can be specified at build-time with the --build-on argument:
+If platforms is not defined within snapcraft.yaml, architectures can be specified at build-time with the --build-for argument:

 If no architecture is specified, remote build will default to amd64.
 For more details on how snaps handle build and run architectures, see Architectures.